truework/parse-ssn/README.md

 const formatted = format(masked) // => ***-**-1234
 ```

-When dealing with formatting of masks that use a placeholder other than `*`, you
+When dealing with formatting of masks that use an existing placeholder other
-need to pass additional information about the format.
+than `*`, you need to pass additional information about the format.

 ```javascript
 import { format } from 'parse-ssn'